 Out Teach Program Committee

-Danielle oversees the management and strategic direction of PropelNext, developing and executing the business plan for the future of the program while ensuring the success of current grantees’ and co-investors’ engagement with the initiative.
+Danielle previously oversaw the management and strategic direction of PropelNext at the Edna McConnell Clark Foundation, developing and executing the business plan for the future of the program while ensuring the success of current grantees’ and co-investors’ engagement with the initiative.

 Principal Associate, Abt Associates

 Beth understands that practitioners need evidence with which to make critical decisions about how to meet the needs of those they serve, and sees opportunities to use robust evaluation tools and methods to generate that evidence.
 She has over 15 years of experience designing and conducting evaluations of education programs that provide actionable evidence to program staff, practitioners, and policy makers.

 She understands the opportunities and challenges of conducting field-based evaluations and of integrating program goals and evidence building.
 For the last 10 years she has worked with the U.S. Department of Education and over 200 of their grantees to incorporate evaluation methods into their implementation of innovative approaches to improving education.
 She works to build on this experience to grow they ways in which rigorous evaluation tools can be deployed for the benefit of practitioners and those they serve.
 In addition to her work with Project Evident, she serves on the Board of Directors for the Society for Research in Educational Effectiveness and provides evaluation technical assistance as a Principal Associate at Abt Associates.
 She holds a doctorate from the Harvard Graduate School of Education.